limbernie/limbernie.github.io/_posts/2020-02-01-re-htb-walkthrough.md

 Discovered open port 80/tcp on 10.10.10.144
 ```

 `masscan` finds two open ports.
-Let\'s do one better with nmap scanning the discovered ports to establish their services.
+Let's do one better with nmap scanning the discovered ports to establish their services.

 ```
 # nmap -n -v -Pn -p80,445 -A --reason -oN nmap.txt 10.10.10.144